aidenwalker1/Text-editor/README.md

 - Paragraph formatting (line spacing, etc)
 - Saving and loading (as rtf or txt file)

 This project also includes a large library of tests, consisting of unit, integration, and system tests using mockito.
+It also includes test results from call graphs and flame graphs.